smbeiragh/sanam/README.md

 Sanam borrows some of it’s main Ideas and features from following resources:

 - Namespaces idea from [Harry Roberts Article](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/)
-- BEM css syntax as component/module pattern convention [BEM](https://en.bem.info/)
+- [BEM](https://en.bem.info/) css nameing convention as component/module pattern convention
-- Variables and scale variables idea [Fat Article on Medium](https://medium.com/@fat/mediums-css-is-actually-pretty-fucking-good-b8e2a6c78b06)
+- Variables and scale variables idea from [Fat Article on Medium](https://medium.com/@fat/mediums-css-is-actually-pretty-fucking-good-b8e2a6c78b06)
-- General idea of directory structure the 7-1 pattern [Sass Guidelines](http://sass-guidelin.es/)
+- General idea of directory structure & the 7-1 pattern from [Sass Guidelines](http://sass-guidelin.es/)
-- Limiting preprocessors features Based on numerous articles including[(1)](http://csswizardry.com/2012/05/keep-your-css-selectors-short/)[(2)](http://thesassway.com/intermediate/avoid-nested-selectors-for-more-modular-css)[(3)](http://www.sitepoint.com/avoid-sass-extend/)
+- Limiting preprocessors features Based on numerous articles including [(1)](http://csswizardry.com/2012/05/keep-your-css-selectors-short/)[(2)](http://thesassway.com/intermediate/avoid-nested-selectors-for-more-modular-css)[(3)](http://www.sitepoint.com/avoid-sass-extend/)
-- Some other articles from [This Repo](https://github.com/davidtheclark/scalable-css-reading-list) that I will mention later
+- Some other articles from [This Repo](https://github.com/davidtheclark/scalable-css-reading-list) that I will mention.

 Sanam documentary is based on SASS-Lang, but it can be adopted to be used with conjunction of any preprocessor language or even pure css using postprocessors or task runners.